-When students were asked about their motivations for studying abroad, several factors emerged as significant drivers for international mobility (see Figure 8).
+When students were asked about their motivations for studying abroad, several factors emerged as significant drivers for international mobility.
 These factors give insights into the range of motivations that influence students' decisions to pursue educational experiences abroad.
-In what follows, a short overview is provided of the different motivational categories and their importance for students.
-Even though the motivations for students to engage in mobility are varied, engaging with people from different cultural backgrounds

-(79.63%), gaining knowledge of another culture (74.94%), and learning/improving a foreign language (72.35%) are the main factors score the highest in mobile students.
+In what follows a short overview is provided of the different motivational categories and their importance for students.
+Even though the motivations for students to engage in mobility are varied, engaging with people from different cultural backgrounds (79,63%), gaining knowledge of another culture (74,94%), and learning/improving a foreign language (72.35%) score the highest in mobile students.